coder/coder/docs/cli.md

 | ----------- | -------------------------- |
 | Environment | <code>$CODER_HEADER</code> |

-Additional HTTP headers to send to the server.
+Additional HTTP headers added to all requests.
+Provide as key=value.
+Can be specified multiple times.

 ### --no-feature-warning